m1kc/django-spinproject/README.md

 1. Install the package: `pip install django-spinproject`
 2. `django-spinproject <path>`

+## Experimental features

+Can be used in an existing project folder.
+(Experimental stuff, unstable, subject to change, use at your own risk.)

+* `--init`: create spinproject.json

 ## Planned features

 (for requests, create an issue or drop me a line at m1kc@yandex.ru)